Successful collaboration requires trust.

 6. Borrow team members for meetings and projects

+One of the most common questions asked by businesses everywhere is “how do we manage teams in different locations?”
 If your sales teams in Europe and North America are having a remote meeting, bring in a developer from both locations.
 The intersection of different teams from different locations will help to facilitate better understanding between offices and departments.

 If your marketing team is working on a new campaign, bring in someone from QA to give feedback.
 They might bring in a new perspective that you hadn’t even considered.
 Worst case scenario: they go back to the QA team with a better understanding of what marketing does all day, and they share this knowledge with their team.

 7. Leverage social media

 Social media is a great tool for publicizing your product and building your brand, but nobody wants to be on a platform that’s just filled with marketers and bots sending tracked links to each other.
 The purpose of social media is to connect.
 If your team feels comfortable connecting with the company brand on social media, it will make it easier for them to organically connect with customers on the same platforms.

 Encourage remote team collaboration and make sure that your employees lose their fear of social media.
 Active and fearless posting from your teams will help to unite your company across offices, as well as display a great example of your company to your followers and customers.